ngfenglong/Predicting-Spotify-Top-100-Hits/README.md

 ## Web Application

-You can test the prototype of the web application [here](https://spotify-top-100-track-classifier.onrender.com/).

-*Note: This is a prototype and is intended for demonstration purposes only.
-The performance and features may not fully represent a production-ready system.*
+*Note: The web application has been taken down due to Spotify's updated policy restricting access to audio features.
+This repository is now archived for learning and demonstration purposes only.*

 ## Application Architecture